Quick Answer

 Before looking at recovery, landlords usually need to stabilise the facts.
 That means confirming when the tenant actually left, whether the tenancy definitely ended, what rent date the account reached before departure, and whether there are any payments still in transit or recent credits not yet reflected in the ledger.

 This is also the point to check whether the arrears record has been kept in a disciplined way.
 If the landlord has an up-to-date rent schedule already, this stage is straightforward.
 If not, it may need reconstructing from bank records, rent logs, and correspondence.
-The longer that process is delayed, the harder it often becomes to explain later.

 - Confirm the date the tenant actually vacated